Dkwcs/labs/lab2_var4/Lab2_var4.md

   ]
 end

-to maybe-plant  ; procedure determine chance to if not exploded? [
+to maybe-plant ; procedure determine chance to plant if not exploded? [
     let plant-chance planting-rate
     if any? neighbors with [is-power-plant?] [